 The other versions of Air Strato have a smaller wingspan and lower flight ceiling but higher maximum speed and larger payloads.

-"Our activity requires that we perform stratospheric missions for our partners and clients, and solar and helium balloons we used until now, although capable of lifting heavier payloads to higher altitudes, are more expensive and time consuming in construction, are dependent on calm weather conditions and require aerial safety zones to be established.
-Air Strato can fill their roles much cheaper and reliable for an extended period of time and perform additional tasks for clients such as surveillance over a fixed area, telemetry testing and scientific experiments for extended period of time or other missions.
+"Our activity requires that we perform stratospheric missions for our partners and clients, and the solar and helium balloons we used until now, although capable of lifting heavier payloads to higher altitudes, are more expensive and time consuming in construction, are dependent on calm weather conditions and require aerial safety zones to be established.
+Air Strato can fill their roles much cheaper and more reliable for an extended period of time and perform additional tasks for clients such as surveillance over a fixed area, telemetry testing and scientific experiments for extended period of time or other missions.
 It will make our entire aerospace activity much easier and less expensive."
-Dumitru Popescu, ARCA, CEO.
+Dumitru Popescu, ARCA CEO.

 If tests are successful ARCA is considering developing commercial versions of Air Strato and other UAV in the family.

-© ARCA 1998-2014
+© 2014 ARCA SPACE CORPORATION